Xfinity hack affects nearly 36 million customers. Here's what to know.

 A security breach at Comcast-owned Xfinity has exposed the personal data of nearly all the internet provider's customers, including account usernames, passwords and answers to their security questions.

-Although Citrix patched the vulnerability in October, Xfinity learned that unauthorized users gained access to its internal systems sometime between October 16 and October 19, revealing customer data.
+Although Citrix patched the vulnerability in October, Xfinity learned that unauthorized users gained access to its internal systems between Oct.
+16 and Oct.
+19, revealing customer data.
 For some people, that included their names, contact information, account usernames and passwords, birthdates, parts of their Social Security numbers and answers to their security questions.

 In addition to Xfinity, Citrix provides software to thousands of companies around the world.
 The previously-announced vulnerability, dubbed "Citrix Bleed," has also been linked to hacks targeting the Industrial and Commercial Bank of China's New York arm and a Boeing subsidiary, among others.